red5pro/streaming-html5/README.md

 | *Demonstrates utilizing the Red5 Pro Stream Manager API to access an Edge server IP to subscribe to a live stream.*
 |

+## Notes

+1. For the Subscriber examples, you will need to have a live stream currently being published and named based on the *Stream 1 Name* field of the _Settings_.
+You can use another device to start streaming using this webapp, or you can also use a web browser to publish via Flash, [http://your_red5_pro_server_ip:5080/live](http://your_red5_pro_server_ip:5080/live).
+2. You can see a list of active streams by navigating to [http://your_red5_pro_server_ip:5080/live/subscribe.jsp](http://your_red5_pro_server_ip:5080/live/subscribe.jsp) (will need to refresh this page after you have started publishing).
+3. You can access the server IP of your Red5 Pro Server install - to be used in the *Host* field of the _Settings_ - by opening [http://your_red5_pro_server_ip:5080/](http://your_red5_pro_server_ip:5080/) and finding the IP printed in the upper-right of the page.

 [![Analytics](https://ga-beacon.appspot.com/UA-59819838-3/red5pro/streaming-html?pixel)](https://github.com/igrigorik/ga-beacon)